-American culture emphasizes the importance of the individual.
+Western culture emphasizes the importance of the individual.
 With technology and packed schedules increasingly distracting us, we are becoming more disconnected than ever.
-Families are drifting apart and neighbors are just people we pass on the street.
+Families are drifting apart, and neighbors are just people we pass on the street.

-American Christians have even incorporated this individualism into the way we follow God.
-Individual study and prayer are great, but if they are our primary method of spiritual growth, we miss out on the important benefits of community.
+Christians have even incorporated this individualism into the way we follow God.
+Individual study and prayer are great, but if they are our primary methods of spiritual growth, we miss out on the important benefits of experiencing Christ with others.

-The answer to this question lies partly in building relationships.
-With a community approach, interconnected relationships between all members of a community are important, not just an individual’s relationship with the leader or leaders.
+The answer lies partly in building relationships.
+With a community approach, interconnected relationships between community members are important, not just an individual’s relationship with the leader.
 Communities are stronger when members meet together to encourage and support one another.

-Discipleship within community also has the potential for greater impact.
-We can see this in several ways:
+Discipleship within a faith community also has the potential for greater inward and outward impact:

 ©1994-2019 Cru.
 All Rights Reserved.